Cumulocity-IoT/apama-eplapps-tools/doc/performance-testing.rst

 Running the performance test
 =============================
 Performance tests can only be run using a Cumulocity IoT tenant with EPL apps and smart rules enabled.
-Set up the framework to use a Cumulocity IoT tenant by following the steps mentioned in :ref:`Setup for testing in the Cumulocity IoT cloud <setup-for-test-in-cloud>`.
+Set up the framework to use a Cumulocity IoT tenant by following the steps mentioned in `Testing in the Cumulocity IoT cloud <using-pysys.rst#testing-in-the-cumulocity-iot-cloud>`_.

 When running a test, test options can be overridden by using the ``-X`` argument.
 See `Defining the test options`_ for details on defining and providing test options.